farmOS/openlayers/README.md

 drush libraries-list
 ```

 Once the module is enabled, you won't see any user interface.
-You have to enabled an extra module for it: Openlayers UI
+You have to enable an extra module for it: Openlayers UI

 ```
 drush en openlayers_ui -y
 ```

-Disabled the UI module will not affect the currently working maps, it's just the admin interface, nothing else.
+Disabling the UI module will not affect your maps, it's just the admin interface, nothing else.

 # Getting help
 To create your first map, you must first understand how Openlayers 3, the JS library, works.